srajpal/Unity2D_PokemonPrototype/README.md

 Important notes.

 When adding sprites make sure to change "Filter Mode" to Point (no filter) and change "Compression" to none.
-This will amke teh pixel art more clean and clear.
+This will make the pixel art more clean and clear.